My hobby/obsession is kiteboarding.

 This sport is exhilarating.
-I am currently able to jump between 5 and 10 feet into the air.
-That’s about as high as I ever want to go.
-But now, I need to do it better.
-For example, I need to control my landing better.
-Next, I'll work on jumping with style.
-There is always something to learn.
+I am currently able to jump 18 feet into the air.
+That’s almost as high as I ever want to go.
+But, there is always something to learn.
+I ride a twin tip board, surf board, and a foil board.
 I tend to be determined, an attribute for sure, and take my lessons one at a time.
 I try doing things the wrong way, a million different combinations of wrong ways, much like playing the lottery.
 Finally, very much unlike playing the lottery, I do it right.
 A fellow kiter, Richard Branson, puts it this way, “You don’t learn to walk by following the rules.
 You learn by doing, and by falling over.”
 I understand that Richard is known for a few other interesting accomplishment in addition to kiting.

-Kiting has created opportunities for me to travel to places like Puerto Rico, Aruba, Dominican Republic, North Carolina and most recently to Brazil.
+Kiting has created opportunities for me to travel to places like Puerto Rico, Aruba, Dominican Republic, Bonaire, North Carolina, Brazil and most recently to Turks and Caicos for a few months.
 Each trip has been in the company of the most amazing people I could ever want to call my friends.
 Each trip is different.
 Each trip is magical.

 There many more places I hope to go.
 I would love to kite in the British Virgin Islands with Richard Branson (you might have heard of him.)
 Costa Rico is on the bucket list.
 For reasons even I don’t fully understand, I want to test my stamina and kite down the coast of Brazil.
 It may sound ridiculous, but it’s not.
 The ocean changes constantly.
 The waves change.
 I can only describe it as being like a bit like Hershey Park in Pennsylvania, where you will discover say, 50 different types of thrills on 50 different types roller coasters.
 That’s what the ocean is like.